AbdulazizAAsiri/C/README.md

 4- Be carful, C does not have automatic conversion for incompatible data types, it assumes that a programmer knows what she is doing.

-5- CC vs other compilers ?
+5- CC vs gcc vs clang vs clang++ vs make vs cmake ?